jacksbrand/jacksbrand/README.md

 👋 Hi, I’m Jack.

-🏍️ Mechanical Sympathist; 🧑‍⚖️ Narrowly avoided qualifying as a solicitor.
+🏍️ Mechanical Sympathist; 🧑‍⚖️ Narrowly avoided becoming a lawyer.

 🗺️ Full stack Go / Next planet navigation utility project in the works 🌎.

 I have a side passion for all things automated and machine learned.
 I wasn't wearing any glasses when a computer generated my profile picture.. 'definitely looks to be a villan 🦹.